-Surgery (the removal of cancerous tissue from the body) is the oldest type of cancer therapy, and it remains an effective treatment for many types of cancer today.
-The goal of surgery varies.
-It can be used to diagnose cancer; determine where it is located, whether it has spread, and whether it is affecting the functions of other organs in the body; remove all or some of the cancerous tissue; restore the body's appearance or function; or relieve side effects.
+Surgery is the removal of the tumor and surrounding tissue during an operation.
+A doctor who specializes in treating cancer using surgery is called a surgical oncologist.
+Surgery is the oldest type of cancer therapy and remains an effective treatment for many types of cancer today.
+The goals of surgery vary.
+It is often used to remove all or some of the cancerous tissue after diagnosis.
+However, it can also be used to diagnose cancer, find out where the cancer is located, whether it has spread, and whether it is affecting the functions of other organs in the body.
+In addition, surgery can be helpful to restore the body's appearance or function or to relieve side effects.

 Types of conventional surgery

 Diagnostic.
-For most cancers, a biopsy is needed to make an accurate diagnosis.
-A surgical biopsy involves a surgeon making an incision in the skin and removing some or all of the suspicious tissue.
-There are two main categories of surgical biopsies.
-An incisional biopsy removes a piece of the suspicious area for examination.
-An excisional biopsy removes the entire lump.
+For most types of cancer, a biopsy is the only way to make a definitive diagnosis.
+During a surgical biopsy, the surgeon makes a cut in the skin and removes some or all of the suspicious tissue.
+There are two main types of surgical biopsies.
+An incisional biopsy is the removal of a piece of the suspicious area for examination.
+An excisional biopsy is the removal of the entire suspicious area, such as an unusual mole or a lump.
 Learn more about types of biopsies and what to expect during the procedure.

-After a biopsy, a pathologist (a doctor who specializes in interpreting laboratory tests and evaluates cells, tissues, and organs to diagnose disease) examines the tissue with a microscope and provides a pathology report to the surgeon or oncologist, who then makes the diagnosis.
+After a biopsy, the tissue removed is examined under a microscope by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
+The pathologist provides a pathology report to the surgeon or oncologist, who makes the diagnosis.

 Debulking.
-When the complete removal of a tumor is not possible or might cause excessive damage to the body, surgery can be used to remove as much of the tumor as possible.
-Other treatments, such as radiation therapy or chemotherapy, are then used to address the remaining cancer.
+When the complete removal of a tumor is not possible or might cause excessive damage to the body, surgery is used to remove as much of the tumor as possible.
+Other treatments, such as radiation therapy or chemotherapy, may sometimes also be used to shrink the remaining cancer.

 Palliation.
 Palliative surgery is used to relieve side effects caused by a tumor.
-It plays an important role in extending survival or improving quality of life for patients with advanced cancer or widespread disease.
-Examples include:
+It plays an important role in improving quality of life for patients with advanced cancer or widespread disease.
+Examples include the following:

-- Surgery to relieve pain.
-If a tumor presses on a nerve or the spinal cord, blocks the bowel (intestine), or creates pressure or blockage elsewhere in the body, surgery can help relieve pain or restore physical function.
+- Surgery may be used to help relieve pain or restore physical function if a tumor presses on a nerve or the spinal cord, blocks the bowel or intestines, or creates pressure or blockage elsewhere in the body.

-- Surgery to stop bleeding.
-Certain cancers are more likely to cause bleeding because they occur in areas (such as the uterus) with a high concentration of blood vessels or organs (such as the esophagus, stomach, and bowel) in which the tumors are very fragile and can easily bleed due to the passage of food and waste products.
-In addition, bleeding can be a side effect of some drugs that are used to treat cancer.
-When surgery is needed to stop bleeding, a common technique is suture ligation, which involves tying off blood vessels using surgical thread.
+- Surgery may be used to help stop bleeding.
+Certain cancers are more likely to cause bleeding because they occur in areas with a high concentration of blood vessels, such as the uterus, or organs in which the tumors are fragile and can easily bleed when food and waste products pass through, such as the esophagus, stomach, and bowel.
+In addition, bleeding may be a side effect of some drugs used to treat cancer.
+When surgery is needed to stop bleeding, a common technique is suture ligation, which involves tying blood vessels using surgical thread.

-- Surgery to insert a feeding tube or tubes for delivering medications.
-If the cancer or cancer treatment has made it difficult for the patient to eat, a feeding tube may be inserted directly into the stomach or intestine through the abdominal wall.
+- Surgery may be used to insert a feeding tube or tubes that deliver medications.
+If the cancer or cancer treatment has made it difficult to eat, a feeding tube may be inserted directly into the stomach or intestine through the abdominal wall.
 Or a tube may be inserted into a vein to deliver pain medication or chemotherapy.

-- Surgery to prevent broken bones.
-Bones weakened by cancer or cancer treatment can break easily and tend to heal slowly.
-A metal rod can help prevent fractures of weak bones and relieve pain during healing.
-Learn more about bone health during cancer treatment.
+- Surgery may be used to prevent broken bones.
+Bones weakened by cancer or cancer treatment can break easily and often heal slowly.
+Inserting a metal rod may help prevent fractures of weak bones and relieve pain during healing.

 Reconstruction.
-After primary cancer surgery, additional surgery is sometimes an option to restore the body's appearance or function.
-Examples of reconstructive (plastic) surgery include breast reconstruction after a mastectomy and surgery to replace normal tissue and nerves that were removed in the head and neck area.
+After primary cancer surgery, surgery may be an option to restore the body's appearance or function.
+This is called reconstructive or plastic surgery.
+Reconstructive surgery may be done at the same time as surgery to remove the tumor.
+Or, it may be done later after a person has healed or received additional treatment.
+Examples of reconstructive surgery include breast reconstruction after a mastectomy and surgery to restore a person’s appearance and function after surgery to the head and neck area.

 Learn more about types of surgery that are commonly used for specific cancer types.